NREL/fastsim/docs/content/user-guide/vehicle-models/vehicle.md

 A vehicle model is a structured representation of the physical parameters of a real-world vehicle.
 FASTSim’s modeling framework has been exercised over a wide variety of on-road vehicles, from passenger cars, to two-wheelers, to medium- and heavy-duty vocational vehicles.

+For guidance on creation of custom vehicle models, see [](modeling-vehicles.ipynb).

 FASTSim's vehicle model is a hierarchy of components:

 <!-- open main dropdown -->